YINI-lang/YINI-spec/YINI-Specification.md

 - In strict mode, trailing commas are invalid.
 - Whitespace is ignored except inside quoted strings.
 - Line comments may begin after a complete token, even without preceding whitespace.
 However, a comment marker MUST NOT split a token.
+- Object member keys MUST be unique within the same inline object.
+  * In lenient mode, the first object member definition wins: the first member MUST be kept, later duplicate object members MUST be ignored, and the implementation MUST report the duplicate as a warning diagnostic.
+  * In strict mode, any duplicate object member key MUST result in an error.
+  * Implementations MUST NOT silently overwrite an earlier object member with a later one.

 The **canonical object member separator is `:`.** See Section 9.2, "Object Member Separators", for the exact separator rules in lenient and strict mode.